Date of Degree

 academic achievement, motivation, racial identity, school support

 Includes bibliographical references (pages 98-107).

 Copyright 2011 Antonia Maria Kennedy Szymanski

 Szymanski, Antonia Maria Kennedy.
-"Pathways toward progress: examining the relationships among racial identity, academic intrinsic motivation, and perceived suppport on African American students' academic achievement." dissertation, University of Iowa, 2011.
+"Pathways toward progress: examining the relationships among racial identity, academic intrinsic motivation, and perceived suppport on African American students' academic achievement."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.